Quick Answer

 The country is English-speaking, welcoming, and safe, with a developing economy that focuses on sustainable tourism, education, and financial growth.
 These qualities, coupled with its favourable tax framework, have positioned Grenada as a secure and forward-looking choice for individuals and families seeking second citizenship.

-While often compared to Caribbean Golden Visa–style programs, Grenada Citizenship by Investment Programme is an official government initiative established to attract sustainable foreign investment while providing qualifying applicants with full citizenship of Grenada.
+While often compared to Caribbean Golden Visa-style programmes, Grenada Citizenship by Investment Programme is an official government initiative established to attract sustainable foreign investment while providing qualifying applicants with full citizenship of Grenada.
 It operates under the Citizenship by Investment Act, No. 15 of 2013, and is supervised by the Citizenship by Investment Unit (CBIU) within the Ministry of Finance.

 Citizenship granted under this framework is lifelong, can be passed to future generations, and does not require renunciation of any existing nationality.
 Grenada recognises dual and multiple citizenship, allowing investors to retain their original passports while enjoying the privileges of being Grenadian citizens.